userbradley/documentation.breadnet.co.uk/docs/kb/minio/creating-minio-users-and-assigning-permissions.md

 ---
-title: minio: Creating users and assigning policies
+title: Creating Minio users and assigning permissions
 outdated: true
 ---

-# minio: Creating users and assigning policies

 ## Connect to the minio server